Brett Cantor: Death

-Early on the morning of July 30, 1993, Cantor left another nightclub, Club 434.
+Early on the morning of July 30, 1993, Cantor left another nightclub, Club 434, with his promoter, Doug.
+Doug said Cantor dropped him off at home between 12:30 and 2:00 am.
+Cantor told him he had five dates that night and didn't know what he was going to do.
 He is not known to have been seen alive after that.
-Later that day, his body was found at his Hollywood home a short distance from Dragonfly.

-Cantor had been stabbed 23 times around the head and arms.
-His throat had been cut almost to the point of decapitation.
+The following day, Brett was found dead by his brother, Cliff, who climbed over Brett's balcony to jimmy open his patio door after not being able to gain access through the front door.
+Brett was found in his bedroom, on the floor, with a pillow over his head and blanket over his body.
+He had been beaten, stabbed multiple times, and strangled.
 The investigation was moved from the local precinct to the downtown headquarters of the Los Angeles Police Department (LAPD), where it continues.
 No suspect has ever been identified.

 Aftermath

 Edelson could not bring himself to enter Dragonfly after Cantor's death, and sold his interest shortly afterwards.
 "Being there felt wrong, and it still does today" he told Los Angeles magazine in 2012.
 Cliff Cantor took over his brother's share and ran the club afterwards.
+Rose McGowen eventually started dating Cliff Cantor and they fell in love.

 Speculated connection to O. J. Simpson murder case

 Almost a year later, the bodies of Nicole Brown Simpson, former wife of American football player and actor O. J. Simpson, and Ronald Goldman, a waiter, were found dead with similar injuries at Brown's home in Brentwood.
 O. J. Simpson was arrested and charged with two counts of murder but later acquitted at trial.

-In September 1994, Simpson's lawyers moved to have Judge Lance Ito allow them to review the LAPD's file on the Cantor homicide.
-Like Cantor, Nicole and Goldman had been stabbed predominantly in the upper body, their throats severely cut.
-Goldman's throat, in particular, had been cut by someone reaching from behind him, starting on the left side and moving upward to the right across the neck, similar to the wound on Cantor.
-According to the coroner, the killer of Nicole and Goldman had also used a long thin blade, much like the one that had been used on Cantor.
+In September 1994, Simpson's lawyers moved to have Judge Lance Ito allow them to review the LAPD's file on the Cantor homicide, claiming Cantor had similar injuries to that of Nicole and Goldman.

 Ito granted the motion three weeks later, ruling that the material was "discoverable under Brady", referring to the 1963 U.S. Supreme Court decision that requires prosecutors to turn over any potentially exculpatory evidence their investigations uncover to the defense.
 The Simpson defense team also noted that the similarity of the killings themselves was not the only connection between the three murders.
 Goldman had once worked at Dragonfly as a waiter, where he was seen together with Cantor by other employees, and Nicole had often gone there with her friends to dance, raising the possibility that either or both were acquainted with Cantor.